FAQs about Pompe treatment

 Pompe disease is caused by a deficiency of the acid alpha-glucosidase enzyme, which is needed to break down a complex sugar molecule called glycogen.

 Pompe disease is caused by the toxic buildup of glycogen in the body’s cells/tissues, and the disease mainly affects muscles that rely heavily on glycogen as an energy source.
-The most common life-limiting complications of Pompe disease are heart disease due to damage to heart muscle, and respiratory failure due to damage of the muscles that are needed for breathing.
+The most common life-limiting complications of Pompe disease are heart disease due to damage to the heart muscle, and respiratory failure due to damage to the muscles that are needed for breathing.